RajathRD/scheduler_load_balance/README.md

 4. Work Shedding (load): Same as 3, but here we use a different threshold = load, i.e, total duration of the jobs currently in the queue.
 If any scheduler has jobs amounting to more than 650ms, then it triggers a work shedding request to a random scheduler.
 If the random scheduler's load (total duration) is half of the scheduler which triggered the RPC, then it accepts the work and triggers work stealing protocol.

-The protocols are triggered every 50 ms by each scheduler.
+The protocols are triggered every 50 ms by each scheduler and start getting triggered after a slack of 500ms from start of the simulation.
 Please check the top of the ./lib/scheduler.ex for these constants.

 # The core of the implementation